 As Fry explained, Post-Impressionists believed that a work of art should not revolve around style, process, or aesthetic approach.
 Instead, it should place emphasis on symbolism, communicating messages from the artist's own subconscious.
 Rather than employ subject matter as a visual tool or means to an end, Post-Impressionists perceived it as a way to convey feelings.
 According to Paul Cézanne, “a work of art which did not begin in emotion is not a work of art.”

-Unlike the Impressionists who strived to capture natural light's affect on tonality, Post-Impressionists purposely employed an artificial color palette as a way to portray their emotion-drive perceptions of the world around them.
+Unlike the Impressionists who strived to capture natural light's effect on tonality, Post-Impressionists purposely employed an artificial color palette as a way to portray their emotion-driven perceptions of the world around them.
 Saturated hues, multicolored shadows, and rich ranges of color are evident in most Post-Impressionist paintings, proving the artists' innovative and imaginative approach to representation.

 Like works completed in the Impressionist style, most Post-Impressionist pieces feature discernible, broad brushstrokes.
 In addition to adding texture and a sense of depth to a work of art, these marks also point to the painterly qualities of the piece, making it clear that it is not intended to be a realistic representation of its subject.